Welcome to year 4 of the Decades Reading Challenge.

 When you sign up using the box below, you’ll get a welcome email that includes a link to download the cute printable tracker for this challenge.

 If you use Facebook, we also recommend joining the Read with the Book Girls group.
-It’s the place book discussions happen for the challenges and a great place to get more book ideas from other readers.
+It’s a great place to get more book ideas from other readers.